 - Determine if Orange subscribers are complaining about your email.
 Ensure your IPs are signed up on the Signal Spam complaint feedback loop.

-- Senders participating in Return Path’s Certification program receive Signal Spam FBL data upon request.
+- Senders participating in Validity’s Certification program receive Signal Spam FBL data upon request.

 - Orange counts the number of complaints per IP.
 When an IP hits more than 3000 complaints (per day, regardless the volume of the sender) a warning is triggered and the block on IP (and in some cases domain) is manually put in place.

-- Determine if your campaign was filtered by Vade Secure.
-Analyze your bounce messages and check the email header to confirm if it is due to Vade Secure.
+- Determine if your campaign was filtered by Vade.
+Analyze your bounce messages and check the email header to confirm if it is due to Vade.

 - Check the status of the header X-ME-spam level.
 The spam level can be ‘not spam’, low, medium or high.
-If you see anything other than ‘not spam’ then the Vade Secure filter has flagged your email as spam.
+If you see anything other than ‘not spam’ then the Vade Filter Engine has flagged your email as spam.

 - Write an email to email@example.com with your company name, sending IP addresses and domains, an explanation of the situation, and the complete email in attachment.

-- Prior to contacting Vade Secure, attempt to identify and fix the cause of the issue.
+- Prior to contacting Vade, attempt to identify and fix the cause of the issue.

-- Check if your IP address is listed on the Spamhaus Zen blacklist.
+- Check if your IP address is listed on the Spamhaus Zen blocklist.

 - Perform an IP address lookup and follow the directions given by Spamhaus to help you identify and fix the cause if your IP is listed.

-- Review your SMTP logs for error codes referencing the Cloudmark Sender Intelligence (CSI) blacklist.
+- Review your SMTP logs for error codes referencing the Cloudmark Sender Intelligence (CSI) blocklist.

 - Request an IP reputation reset once you have identified and fixed the cause of the issue.